white Fitness icon

 Related

-Frequency in Weight Training - How Often Should You Train?
+Progression in Weight Training - How Does it Work?

 That one week diet break promotes the deload phase to be conducted at that very time.
 Therefore, when dieting it is always a good thing to implement diet breaks every now and then as we cannot avoid deloads, otherwise, the only result is decreasing performance and eventually missing gains.